Jeweler preparing a loose diamond for mounting into a ring setting.

 You could get the diamond set in a simple temporary setting so that it is secured and looks presentable during your proposal.
 Some jewelers might provide a special presentation box made specifically for loose diamonds upon request.
 Others may be able to provide you with a free clasp-foe ring or something similar to the one seen below.

 I want to quickly touch on this aspect because there is a certain group of people who are looking to invest their money into diamonds.
 First of all, you have to understand that diamonds have a different trading model and they still cannot be treated the way public shares are.

 When you are considering diamonds as a form of investment, you probably do not want to buy a preset ring or a setting.
 This is because loose diamonds have more liquidity and are easier to be evaluated by buyers for their value.

 There are exceptions though.

-In some rare cases, the integrity of a jewelry piece which features a mounted diamond might be more valuable than selling the setting and the stone separately.
-For example, when a piece of mounted diamond jewelry possesses a rich history of being worn by someone famous, they could be a valuable collector’s item in its original state.
-Do not let rules suffocate your choices.
+In some rare cases, the integrity of a jewelry piece that features a mounted diamond might be more valuable than selling the setting and the stone separately.
+For example, when a piece of diamond jewelry possesses a rich history of being worn by someone famous, it could be a valuable collector’s item that would be worth more in its original state.

 The answer is there isn’t a “better” or “worse” method and it really depends on the type of person you are.

 For people who can’t deal with having too many choices or can’t be bothered to put in some effort for your purchase, pre-set diamond rings would offer an easy way of shopping.
 All you need to do is to ask the jeweler to give you a set of options and choose one that best fits your criterion.

 On the other hand, if you are someone who wants better control of what you are buying and appreciates the ability to put together a sentimental purchase, selecting a diamond and a setting of your choice would be ideal for you.
 This means you don’t have to make compromises on cut quality or budget and be able to manage the specifications of your ring from start to finish.